conan-io/docs/extending/sanitizers.rst

 different types of undefined behavior.

 The two compilers that mainly support sanitizing options are gcc and clang.
-These options are passed to the compiler as flags and  depending on if you are using `clang <https://clang.llvm.org/docs/UsersManual.html#controlling-code-generation>`_ or `gcc <https://gcc.gnu.org/onlinedocs/gcc/Instrumentation-Options.html>`_ different sanitizers are supported.
+These options are passed to the compiler as flags and, depending on if you are using `clang <https://clang.llvm.org/docs/UsersManual.html#controlling-code-generation>`_ or `gcc <https://gcc.gnu.org/onlinedocs/gcc/Instrumentation-Options.html>`_ different sanitizers are supported.